j0e-06/SpaceX-Falcon-9-Landing-Prediction/README.md

 - TASK 1: Mark all launch sites on a map
 - TASK 2: Mark the success/failed launches for each site on the map
 - TASK 3: Calculate the distances between a launch site to its proximities

+## Lab 8: Complete the Machine Learning Prediction lab
+- Perform exploratory Data Analysis and determine Training Labels:
+Create a column for the class.
+Standardize the data.
+Split into training data and test data.
+- Find best Hyperparameter for SVM, Classification Trees and Logistic Regression:
+Find the method performs best using test data.